koseiohara/DIASdownload/README.md

 # Script for Downloading Data from DIAS
-The script is based on the one distributed by DIAS, with modifications applied
+This script is based on the one distributed by DIAS, with modifications applied

-## Environment
+## Test Environment
-CentOS7
+- CentOS 7
-Python2.7.5
+- Python 2.7.5

 ## Setting
-1. Set the periods for the data to be downloaded
+1. Set the period of data to be downloaded
-    Rewrite the definitions of `INITIAL_DATE` and `FINAL_DATE`.
+    Modify the definitions of `INITIAL_DATE` and `FINAL_DATE`.
     Their arguments are year, month, day, and hour, respectively.

 1. Set the temporal resolution